LinerSu/nyu-pl-sum19-rec/Class 07/README.md

 /* Define u */
 u(d).
 ```
 Prolog uses a derivation tree for each goal.
 The edges in the derivation tree are labeled with the clause we defined so as to replace a goal by a subgoal.
 The subtree under any goals in the derivation tree correspond to different choices.
-The leaf represent each choice is correct or not for matching.
+The leaf represents the finalize choice is correct or not.

+When we query `p(X).`, how to draw the drivation tree for it?

 ## Exercise
 1. Implement a rule `append` to concatenate two lists: